DTSC's Mission Statement and Strategic Plan

 - Providing emergency response support for hazardous materials-related emergencies throughout California.

-- Making decisions on permit applications for approximately 90 existing and 30 closed hazardous waste facilities.
+- Making decisions on permit applications for 118 permitted facilities, including 89 existing and 29 closed hazardous waste facilities.

 - Investigating potential criminal activities with sworn peace officers who have the powers of arrest, search and seizure.

-- Cleaning up properties that were contaminated by past activities such as metal plating, manufacturing, or illegal disposal.
+- Cleaning up properties that were contaminated by past activities.

 - Ensuring new schools built in California are safe from the effects of hazardous waste.